malcolm-kee/kl-react/src/contents/workshop-venue-sponsorship-email-template.md

 The workshop format will be classroom-like where members can sit comfortably with laptops opened.
 You're also welcomed to give a shout-out about your company.

-Here's a link to one of our previous events: https://www.kl-react.com/event/how-to-react
+Here's a link to one of our previous event: https://www.kl-react.com/event/how-to-react

 Looking forward to working with you.
 Thanks!